 Director of Outpatient and Clinical Support Services

-Julie Barrett is the director of Outpatient and Clinical Support Services for Texas Children’s Hospital The Woodlands.
-Barrett has been with Texas Children’s for 12 years in various capacities, the most recent being manager of Texas Children’s Health Center The Woodlands.
+Julie Barrett is the Director of Outpatient and Clinical Support Services for Texas Children’s Hospital The Woodlands.
+Barrett has been with Texas Children’s since 2003 in various capacities, the most recent being manager of Texas Children’s Health Center The Woodlands.
 She joined Texas Children’s as a senior audiologist when it opened the health center 12 years ago and has shown great leadership in the development and success of the location.
 Barrett’s leadership skills also have shined in the work she has done to grow Texas Children’s newborn hearing screening programs at partner community hospitals.

 Barrett has a Doctor of Audiology from Salus University, a Master of Business Administration in Healthcare Management from the University of Texas at Tyler, a Master of Science from Washington University, a Bachelor of Science from the University of Texas and a Healthcare Management Certificate from Rice University.